Posting Orders Daily

 Do you mainly use or need to regularly change larger tampons?
 Opt for higher capacity cups if they suit your cervix height.
 If you have a lower cervix but need a higher capacity cup you could consider the Merula One Size.
 If you have a very light flow, you may be fine with smaller model cups.

-4. All menstrual cup brands offer a couple of different sizes/models.
 It is worth noting that generally, women over the age of 30 who have had children will usually need a larger model cup, and women under the age of 30 who have not given birth will usually need the smaller model cup.
 The exception to this might be if you are over the age of 30 but have extremely strong pelvic floor muscles, you have a very light flow, or you have a tight vaginal canal.
 In these instances, you may need to opt for a smaller size.

 With your answers to the above questions in mind, lets have a look at some of the cups that are particularly suitable to certain situations: